openstack/python-cinderclient/doc/source/unit_tests.rst

           prefer to run tests NOT in a virtual environment, simply pass the -N option.

 Because ``run_tests.sh`` is a wrapper around testr, it also accepts the same flags as testr.
-See the the documentation for details about these additional flags:
+See the documentation for details about these additional flags:
 `ostestr documentation <http://docs.openstack.org/developer/os-testr/>`_.

 .. _nose options documentation: http://readthedocs.org/docs/nose/en/latest/usage.html#options